PlanTL-GOB-ES/MEDDOCAN-Format-Converter-Script/README.md

 <pre>
 input/
-This directory contains sample input  files with annotations in MEDDOCAN-Brat, MEDDOCAN-XML, and i2b2 annotation formats.
+This directory contains sample input  files with annotations in `MEDDOCAN-Brat`, `MEDDOCAN-XML`, and `i2b2` annotation formats.

 mapping/
 This folder contains the files defining the mapping between the different formats.